 New EarthCube Peer-Reviewed Jupyter Notebooks Now Available

-A novel element of the 2020 and 2021 EarthCube Annual Meetings was a call for notebooks, which led to over 30 peer-reviewed Jupyter notebooks that encompass an array of geoscience data tools, software, services, and libraries.
+A novel element of the 2020, 2021 and 2022 EarthCube Annual Meetings was a call for notebooks, which led to 44 peer-reviewed Jupyter notebooks that encompass an array of geoscience data tools, software, services, and libraries.
 Each notebook was reviewed by scholars within the geoscience and cyberinfrastructure community.

 These notebooks are now available on GitHub and Zenodo for interested researchers to view and execute.

 “Open-source technologies such as these Jupyter notebooks allow the EarthCube community to create and share valuable insights with one another,” said Kenton McHenry, associate director for software at the National Center for Supercomputing Applications (NCSA).